Skip to content

 • 100 and 200 Sol: common for hotels, longer journeys, or larger amounts

-Several security levels are common, including watermarks, security threads, microtext, and color-changing elements when tilted.
+Several security levels are common, including watermarks, security threads, microtext, and color-changing elements when moved.
 A quick check can be done by holding it up to the light, looking at sharp lines, and tilting the banknote.

 Sol in Everyday Life: Rounding, Change, Typical Situations

-Rounding for Cash Payments
+Rounding for cash payments

-A lack of very small coins leads in practice to rounded final amounts for cash payments.
+A lack of very small coins in practice leads to rounded final amounts for cash payments.
 Rounding usually only affects the total amount at the checkout, not the individual item price.

 In some areas such as tours, car rentals, or larger purchases, dollar prices occur.
 However, payment in Sol remains standard because the Sol is the legal unit.

-Card Payments and Cash
+Card payment and cash

 Card payments often work in cities, shopping centers, and many hotels.
 Cash remains important for markets, small restaurants, bus rides, and rural areas.

-Exchanging Money in Peru: Practical and Safe
+Exchanging Money in Peru: Practical and Secure

 • Exchanging money at official exchange offices or banks reduces the risk of fraud.